JuliaLang/www.julialang.org/blog/2015/10/julia-0.4-release.md

 @def rss_pubdate = Date(2015, 10, 9)
-@def rss = """ Julia 0.4 Release Announcement | We are pleased to announce the release of Julia 0.4.0.
+@def rss_description = """ Julia 0.4 Release Announcement | We are pleased to announce the release of Julia 0.4.0.
 This release contains... """
 @def published = "9 October 2015"
 @def title = "Julia 0.4 Release Announcement"
 @def authors = "The Julia Community"

 We are pleased to announce the release of Julia 0.4.0.
 This release contains